OpenPegasus/OpenPegasusDocker/README.md

 1. Clone this repository to your local machine
-2. Create the build image which consists of Ubuntu, updates to Ubuntu and build tools to compile OpenPegasus source code
+2. Create the build image which consists of Ubuntu, updates to Ubuntu and build tools to compile OpenPegasus source code (`make build`)
-3. Run the build container an build OpenPegasus
+3. Run the build container (`make run-build-image`)
+4. Move to the terminal started when the build image starts
+5. Build the OpenPegasus WBEM server (`make build`)
-4. Deploy the OpenPegasus server container
+6. Deploy the OpenPegasus server container (`make deploy`)
+7. Return to the the original terminal window.
+8. Start the OpenPegasus WBEM server run image (make run-server-image)
+9. The WBEM server should be running in its Docker container.
+This can be tested by:
+   1. View the WEB page displayed by the container at the same ports as its XML ports (default 15988 and 15989)
+   2. Run a WBEM client against the server at either of the ports (for example run the pywbemtools client)
+   3. Test that the ports are open

 Thus the set of commands below will create an OpenPegasus server container: